 The Amazing Power of Meditation

 Daily meditation is truly a life changer.
-Hundreds of studies have proved that meditation radically improves our well-being physically as well as psychologically.
+Hundreds of studies have proven that meditation radically improves our well-being physically as well as psychologically.
 Meditation has been proven to increase your performance in everything that you do.
 Scientific research has shown that meditation slows down the aging process, leads to better brain performance, better decision making, better attention, better memory and makes you less reactive so you are less likely to get pissed off at the guy who cuts you off in traffic.
 The list of benefits goes on and on.

-In the article, “Benefits of Meditation” by Giovanni Dienstmann, he said that many studies have proven that meditating 20 minutes a day for a period of several weeks was enough to show a significant change in brain scans.
+In the article, “Benefits of Meditation” by Giovanni Dienstmann, he said that studies have proven that meditating 20 minutes a day for a period of several weeks was enough to show a significant change in brain scans.
 He grouped the benefits in three main categories: emotional well-being, super mind and healthy body.

 I remember living and working for a summer in Thailand when I was 18 while I was visiting my father who lived there, and being surprised to see so many people meditating early in the morning upon waking on an overnight train to Chiang Mai from Bangkok.

-A wonderful thing about meditation is that it allows you to bypass the ego and connect with the unconscious or the higher self, the part of you that knows what is best for you.
+A great thing about meditation is that it allows you to bypass the ego and connect with the unconscious or the higher self, the part of you that knows what is best for you.
 It is the still, small voice that will speak through inner stillness.

 A great way to tap into the unconscious is by getting into Theta brain state while meditating.
-There are also many, many benefits of getting into Theta state while meditating.
+There are also many benefits of getting into Theta state while meditating.
 Theta state is a deeply relaxed state when the brain releases endocannabinoids that facilitate a “cleansing” and healing process.
 One of the main endocannabinoids released in Theta state is anandamide, whose name is derived from the Sanskrit word for “bliss”.
 Anandamide diminishes stress and physical pain and produces a wonderful feeling of well-being.
 Anandamide has the same chemical structure as marijuana.

 I also found a free meditation from Mindvalley called “The 6 Phase Meditation”.
 It is 15 minutes long and a guided meditation.
 I really like it.
 It is free on the Quest section of mindvalley.com and also free on omvana.com.
 It is great for beginners and also seasoned meditators.
 It puts you in a great space to start the day.
-There are so many meditation apps now.